-Opening in the spring, Electronic (April 1 – July 26) explores the heady world of electronic music across the US and Europe.
+At the Design Museum Electronic (until February 14 2021) explores the heady world of electronic music across the US and Europe.
 Transporting you through the people, art, design, technology and photography that captured and shaped the scene, the exhibition features the likes of Jean-Michel Jarre, the BBC Radiophonic Workshop and Jeff Mills as well as photos of rave culture by Andreas Gursky, iconic DJ fashions and more.
 There’s even a 3D Kraftwork experience and mesmerising installations to dive right into if the mood takes you.

 Fashion and Textile Museum

-Exploring the legacy of the director, artist, writer and gardener, Derek Jarman: My garden’s boundaries are the horizon (April 24 – July 12) tells the story of Jarman’s garden at his home in Dungeness, Prospect Cottage, a small fisherman’s shack.
+Exploring the legacy of the director, artist, writer and gardener, Derek Jarman: My garden’s boundaries are the horizon (until December 13) at the Garden Museum tells the story of Jarman’s garden at his home in Dungeness, Prospect Cottage, a small fisherman’s shack.
 Following his HIV diagnosis, he set about creating his garden, vowing to get as much out of life as possible.
 His garden became an artwork in its own right, as he utilised beach debris and driftwood alongside careful planting to create living still lifes.
 Works of art and film are on display alongside his garden notebooks, tools and furniture borrowed from the cottage.

 Heath Robinson Museum